richmahn/en_tn/mic/front/intro.md

 #### How do I translate passages where the speaker or addressee is not mentioned explicitly? ####

-Micah often did not mention who was speaking or who was being addressed.
+Micah did not usually say who was speaking or who was being addressed.
 Reading the verses before and after the quote will often help the reader to understand who is speaking or being addressed.
 It is acceptable to make this information explicit so the reader can more easily understand it.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 #### How should the text of Micah be formatted? ####

-The ULB tries to use the same poetic language style as the Hebrew text.
+The ULB uses a poetic language style like the Hebrew text.
 Many languages can do this but some languages will not be able to do this.
 The ULB also sets apart the poetic portions of the text by indenting the poetic lines.
 With the exception of the first verse, the entire book is indented because the prophecies were written as a series of poems.